etleap/terraform-provider-etleap/docs/data-sources/pipeline.md

 - `fields` (List of String) The fields to extract.
 Eloqua's Export API has a limit of 250 fields per export.
 - `latency_threshold` (Number) Notify if we can't extract for `x` hours.
 Setting it to `null` disables the notification.
 Defaults to `null`.
 - `type` (String) must be one of ["ELOQUA"]

+<a id="nestedatt--source--email"></a>
+### Nested Schema for `source.email`

+Read-Only:

+- `connection_id` (String) The universally unique identifier for the source.
+- `excel_sheet_name` (String) The name of the Excel sheet to read from matched Excel files.
+Only applicable when fileNameFilter is specified, or, for sources that support globbing, when globPattern is specified.
+When set, all matched Excel files will be read from this sheet instead of the default first sheet.
+- `file_name_filter` (String) Regular expression matching the names of the files to be processed by this pipeline.
+A single value for `paths` is required when `fileNameFilter` is specified.
+- `latency_threshold` (Number) Notify if we can't extract for `x` hours.
+Setting it to `null` disables the notification.
+Defaults to `null`.
+- `low_watermark` (String) Timestamp of the earliest modified file that should be processed by the pipeline.
+Only the files modified after this timestamp will be processed.
+Format of the timestamp: 'yyyy-MM-dd'.
+- `new_file_behavior` (String) Specifies whether new files update, add to or replace existing files.
+See <a target="_blank" href="https://docs.etleap.com/documentation/user-guides/create-a-file-based-pipeline/#update-method">the documentation</a> for more details. must be one of ["UPDATE", "APPEND", "REPLACE"]
+- `paths` (List of String) File or folder paths for the files to be extracted from the source.
+In the case when `fileNameFilter` is specified exactly one folder path must be given here.
+- `type` (String) must be one of ["EMAIL"]

 <a id="nestedatt--source--erpx"></a>